 - An employer must at all times notify the employee that their compensation will be reduced before the onset of the pay period in which the lower rate will go into effect.

-Domestic Employee Wage Rates
+Domestic Employee Wage Rates in Alberta

 Employers must follow the domestic employee wage rules.
 The following is an overview of the minimum wage rates for domestic employees: